 Female packing list for California in Fall: California, the golden state, is world famous for the sights and stars its cites hold.
 San Francisco, Los Angeles and San Diego are the major cities in this region, and are all much less crowded and smoggy as Fall enters the region.

 Weather in fall calls for slightly warmer clothes – jeans and long sleeved blouses will be your best friend here.
 With the state being quite fashion forward, especially California, now is the time to break out pieces that show off your individual style.
 Oh, and don’t forget to leave some space in your suitcase as California is a great spot to go clothes shopping.

-Learn what to pack in California in fall to look stylish and travel light while sighting Hollywood celebrities, gorgeous national parks and stylish cities.
+Learn what to pack in California in fall to look stylish and travel light while visiting California’s national parks and spotting celebrities.

 When to visit California: Weather and Seasons

 What to Pack for Spring in California (March, April, May): While California is a great place to visit year round, spring is when the state is at its most picturesque.
 After winter the city starts to warm back up to around 15-19 degrees C / low to mid 60’s F, with clear blue skies replacing rain clouds.
 As temperatures rise, the snow melts on higher ground revealing hiking trails, forest canopies and wonderful national parks.